-Evidence has been produced through archaeological studies that show that Romans were building wineries in the region by the 2nd century bc.
-By the middle ages, wine was being recommended by guides written for pilgrims walking the Camino de Santiago.
+Evidence has been produced through archaeological studies that show that Romans were building wineries in the region by the 2nd-century bc.
+By the middle ages, the wine was being recommended by guides written for pilgrims walking the Camino de Santiago.

 La Rioja Wine Region - Spain

-Rioja is probably the best know of the Spanish wine regions.
-Rioja became the only Qualified Denomination of Origin (Denominación de Origen Calificada) in 1991, signifying high quality wines with strictly controlled origin and production.
+Rioja is probably the best known of the Spanish wine regions.
+Rioja became the only Qualified Denomination of Origin (Denominación de Origen Calificada) in 1991, signifying high-quality wines with a strictly controlled origin and production.

 A good place to stay while exploring La Rioja is Logroño, which has lots of wine bars and a cluster of great tapas joints near the market, as well as the cathedral seen in the picture.